Frequently Asked Questions

 What are the requirements to study abroad with St. John’s University?

-Applicants are required to have completed one full-year of undergraduate study (except for Global Passport program applicants) and must also have a minimum GPA of 2.75 or higher.
+Applicants for semester programs are required to have completed one full-year of undergraduate study and must also have a minimum GPA of 2.75 or higher.
 Transfer students in their first semester at St. John's may apply if they have completed a full year of undergraduate study and their GPA from their previous institution meets the 2.75 minimum requirement.
+Freshmen are welcome to attend the Global Passport program, as well as our embedded programs and our short-term programs, provided they meet the academic pre-requisites for the program.

 When should I apply?